 Check Out The Dating Trend That Everyone Seems To Despise But Is Still A Hot Topic

-"Gen Zs doesn't realize we already did all this stuff"
+"Gen Zs don't realize we already did all this stuff"

 "Throning" has emerged as the newest dating fad.
 Have you ever heard of it?

-Well, it entails establishing relationships in order to improve one's reputation.
+Well, it entails establishing relationships to improve one's reputation.
 Status enhancement is the specific focus of such behavior, which is defined as using a partner for social approval.

 Misaligned expectations can result in misunderstandings and emotional consequences, even though some people may consciously embrace these transactional interactions.
-The term "throning" describes the practice of essentially placing one's partner on a symbolic "throne" in order to showcase them to others, as opposed to showing concern for the partner as an individual.
+The term "throning" describes the practice of essentially placing one's partner on a symbolic "throne" to showcase them to others, rather than showing concern for the partner as an individual.

 Although the phrase "throning" has gained popularity on social media, particularly among Gen Zers, the behavior has been around for a long time.